-Milton Keynes is unique in many ways, but having livestock in the parks is one of the town’s most unusual and treasured features.
+Milton Keynes is unique in many ways, but having livestock in the parks is one of the city’s most unusual and treasured features.

 When are you most likely to see sheep in the fields?